crigroup/osrobotics/control/examples.md

 # Examples: hybrid control and impedance control
 ## Hybrid position-force control

-In Section [Principles of force control], we have studied force control in a 1-DOF robot.
+In Section [Principles of force control](principles.md), we have studied force control in a 1-DOF robot.
 In multi-DOF systems, one usually needs to simultaneously control the force in some task directions and the position in others, a scheme known as *hybrid position-force control*.